arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 Other platforms may use a different command to install these libraries.

-Once you've installed the required PostgreSQL libraries, try running `stack build` again.
+Once the required PostgreSQL libraries have been installed, try running `stack build` again.
 It should succeed this time.

 Now try running the application: